oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 *   Creating a new geo-replication session
 *   Starting a geo-replication session
 *   Stopping a geo-replication session
-*   View details of a geo-replication sessions, this includes the list of individual geo-replication session and their respective status
+*   View details of a geo-replication session, this includes the list of individual geo-replication session and their respective status
 *   Update configurations for a geo-replication session
 *   Removing an existing geo-replication session